Indigenous Partnerships for Land, Wolves, & Restoration

 Microgrant distribution

-Collective research & Indigenous science integration
+Collective research & Indigenous science integration into wolf conservation

 Advocacy for Indigenous rights, land defense, and wildlife protection